PriorDrive: Enhancing Online HD Mapping with Unified Vector Priors: Introduction

 \section{Introduction}

-High-Definition Maps (HD maps) are essential for the accurate navigation and decision-making of autonomous vehicles, providing detailed vectorized representations of road elements such as lane dividers, pedestrian crossings, and road boundaries~\cite{HDmaps-survey,Gao2020VectorNetEH}.
+High-Definition Maps (HD maps) are essential for the accurate navigation and decision-making of autonomous vehicles, providing detailed vectorized representations of road elements~\cite{HDmaps-survey,Gao2020VectorNetEH,yao2024waterscenes,yao2025exploring,lu2025differentiable}.
 Despite their significance, the traditional methods for creating and maintaining HD maps are often costly and labor-intensive.
 These methods can result in outdated maps that struggle to keep pace with the rapidly changing urban environments.
-In response, there is increasing interest in online HD map construction~\cite{BEMAPNET,PivotNet,MAPVR}, where maps are generated in real-time using on-board sensors, such as panoramic RGB cameras and LiDAR point clouds.
-Although this approach reduces costs, it also introduces new challenges, particularly concerning incomplete and error-prone data caused by environmental occlusions or inclement weather conditions.
+In response, there is increasing interest in online HD map construction~\cite{BEMAPNET,PivotNet,MAPVR,yao2025usvtrack}, where maps are generated in real-time using on-board sensors.
+Although this approach reduces costs, it also introduces new challenges, particularly concerning incomplete and error-prone data caused by environmental occlusions (see red circle in~\Cref{fig:priors}) or inclement weather conditions, coupled with unsatisfactory performance in distant regions.

-In this paper, we introduce \textbf{PriorDrive}, a novel framework designed to overcome these challenges by leveraging prior maps.
-Specifically, PriorDrive incorporates three types of prior maps: Standard Definition Maps (SD maps), existing but outdated HD maps, and online historical prediction maps, as illustrated in Figure \ref{fig:priors}.
-SD maps provide essential long-distance centerline skeletons, which are crucial for maintaining road-level connectivity.
-Existing HD maps (HD map-EX), despite their high accuracy, often fail to reflect current road conditions due to infrequent updates.
-Nevertheless, these maps offer valuable prior information for HD map construction.
-Additionally, historical prediction maps, which are often overlooked, can provide insights into current road conditions by reflecting the latest observations from previous perceptions.
-As vehicles traverse the same locations multiple times under varying conditions, the accumulated information can be used to enhance the quality of the current local map through iterative refinement.
+Using prior maps to alleviate the problem of online mapping is a promising solution.
+Specifically, there are three common types of prior maps: 1) Standard Definition Maps (SD maps), 2) existing offline outdated HD maps, and 3) online historical prediction local maps, as illustrated in the upper left corner of \Cref{fig:priors}.
+SD maps provide crucial long-distance centerline skeletons, but with uncertain accuracy compared to HD maps.
+While existing HD maps (HD map-EX) offer high accuracy, their infrequent updates may lead to outdated information that fails to fully reflect current road conditions.
+Historical predicted local maps can offer insights by incorporating previous observations, but being a single mapping result, they may not guarantee the completeness and accuracy of the prior map.